tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/开通服务_intl.md

 [//]: # (chinagitpath:XXXXX)

 ## Service Activation
-This document describes how to activate Tcaplus after the game is added.
+This document describes how to activate TcaplusDB after the game is added.

 ##  Prerequisites
 You have activated TcaplusDB and added the game.